How To Get Around Milos, Greece

 Check current bus routes and timetables here

-The main routes are below (each bus journey takes 15-20 minutes maximum), but check the website using the link above for all of the routes and updated timetables.
-It also has pictures of the bus stops which is prety helpful.
+Check out the main routes below (each bus journey takes a maximum of 15-20 minutes).
+Also, check the website linked above for all of the routes and updated timetables.
+It also has pictures of the bus stops which we found pretty helpful.

 Getting Taxis